float3/float3.github.io/content/blog/post0.md

 which is approximately equal to 1.059463...

-This serves the purpose of making sure all steps have the same size, relative to their base frequency (every step is 100 cents). e.g multiplying a frequency by
+This serves the purpose of making sure all steps have the same size, relative to their base frequency (every step is 100 cents). e.g multiplying a frequency by <!-- 2^{(2-1)/12} -->
 <math xmlns="http://www.w3.org/1998/Math/MathML" display="block" class="tml-display" style="display:inline-block;"><semantics><msup><mn>2</mn><mrow><mo form="prefix" stretchy="false" lspace="0em" rspace="0em">(</mo><mn>2</mn><mo>−</mo><mn>1</mn><mo form="postfix" stretchy="false">)</mo><mo lspace="0em" rspace="0em">⁄</mo><mn>12</mn></mrow></msup><annotation encoding="application/x-tex">2^{(2-1)/12}</annotation></semantics></math>
-7 times in a row is the same as going 7 steps at once, which is a nice property that's not true for all tuning systems.
+7 times in a row is the same as going 7 steps at once, which is a nice property that's true only for equal temperament systems.

 proof:
 <!--